cmorty/UA-.NET/README.md

 # OPC Foundation UA .NET
+## PubSub Prototype
+This specific branch is for the prototyping of the PubSub extensions.

+## UA .NET Stack
 The OPC Foundation has formally released the Unified Architecture .NET Stack and Sample Code to the community.

 Please review official site page (http://opcfoundation.github.io/UA-.NET/) for: